The Fallout Shelter Studios

 Use of The Fallout Shelter has been donated for performances by musicians of all ages The School of Rock in Norwood and is available for schools and programs in need of a 'real world' performance opportunity.

 The Fallout Shelter has been used for many private and corporate events and is available for rental.
-Just contact us through the CONTACT page and we will get back to you within a day.
+Just contact us through the CONTACT page and we will get back to you as soon as possible.

 The Extended Play Sessions Crew